metalg091/javaDestructurizer/README.md

 # Java Destructurizer

-This is a tool that converts java structure test (give on java exams in ELTE) to the skeleton of the java Project.
+This is a tool that converts Java structure tests (given on Java exams in ELTE) to the skeleton of the Java Project.
 It:

 - creates the files
 - sets packages